ABOUT

 RCAP // ROOTS

-Formed in January 2023, RCAP is led by a steering committee of twelve working actors with over 225 years of collective Union experience.
-Emerging from the National Commercial Agreement Strategy Sub-Committee (June 2022 – February 2023) to address the lockout crisis, RCAP has grown rapidly into a dynamic, member-led caucus.
+Formed in January 2023, RCAP was built through a steering committee of twelve working actors, collectively bringing over 225 years of rank-and-file experience.
+Emerging from the National Commercial Agreement Strategy Sub-Committee (June 2022 – February 2023), which was created to address the commercial lockout crisis, RCAP has grown into a dynamic, member-led caucus.

-In March 2023, they petitioned for Bargaining Reform and Transparency in response to the lockout.
-Their impactful work earned them an invitation to the "Rules to Win By - Power & Participation in Union Negotiations" sessions at the UC Berkeley Labor Center, led by renowned bargaining strategist Jane F. McAlevey.
+In March 2023, RCAP formally petitioned for Bargaining Reform and Transparency in response to the lockout.
+Their early advocacy led to an invitation to attend the "Rules to Win By: Power & Participation in Union Negotiations" sessions at the UC Berkeley Labor Center, led by renowned bargaining strategist Jane F. McAlevey.

-In Spring 2023, RCAP was honoured to be invited by Labor Notes to participate in multiple panels at the Labor Notes Conference in Chicago.
-The conference is North America’s largest labour gathering and one of the most significant events for grassroots union activists and reformers.
-Highlights included a mainstage plenary, where then-RCAP Chair, now ACTRA Toronto President Kate Ziegler, shared the stage with UAW National President Shawn Fain.
+That spring, RCAP was honoured to be invited by Labor Notes to participate in multiple panels at its annual conference in Chicago—North America’s largest gathering of grassroots union organizers and reformers.
+A highlight included a mainstage plenary, where then-RCAP Chair and now ACTRA Toronto President Kate Ziegler shared the stage with UAW National President Shawn Fain.

-RCAP is grateful for mentorship from esteemed Union leaders, including Gerry Daley, former WGA Organizer and Labour Lawyer, and the invaluable support of Labor Notes.
-Based in Toronto, RCAP engages members across North America.
+RCAP has been grateful for mentorship from leaders like Gerry Daley, former WGA organizer and labour lawyer, and for the continued support of Labor Notes.
+While based in Toronto, RCAP actively engages members across North America.